E. Howard Hunt: Author

+In 1946, Hunt was awarded a Guggenheim Fellowship for his writing.

 Economic Cooperation Administration

-Prior to 1949, Hunt served as an Officer in the Information Division of the Economic Cooperation Administration, a predecessor of the Mutual Security Agency.
+Prior to 1949, Hunt served as an officer in the Information Division of the Economic Cooperation Administration, a predecessor of the Mutual Security Agency.

-CIA

-Anti-Castro efforts
+Central Intelligence Agency

-Shortly following the end of World War II the OSS was disbanded.
-The subsequent emergence of the Cold War and the lack of a central intelligence organization resulted in the CIA's formation in 1947.
-Warner Bros. had just bought rights to Hunt's novel Bimini Run when he joined the CIA's Office of Policy Coordination (OPC) in October 1949.
-He was assigned as a covert action officer specializing in political action and influence in what later came to be called the CIA's Special Activities Division.
+Shortly following the end of World War II, the OSS was disbanded.
+In 1947, with the Cold War emerging and intensifying, the absence of a central intelligence organization was seen as a national security deficiency, and the Central Intelligence Agency (CIA) was formed.
+In October 1949, just as Warner Bros. acquired the rights to Hunt's novel Bimini Run, Hunt joined the CIA's Office of Policy Coordination (OPC).
+He was assigned as a covert action officer specializing in political action and influence in what later came to be the CIA's Special Activities Center.

-According to David Talbot, "Howard Hunt prided himself on being part of the CIA’s upper tier.
-But that’s not how he was viewed at the top of the agency.
-Hunt liked to brag that he had family connections to Wild Bill Donovan himself, who had admitted him into the OSS, the original roundtable of American intelligence.
-But it turned out that Hunt’s father was a lobbyist in upstate New York to whom Donovan owed a favor, not a fellow Wall Street lawyer.
-Everyone knew Hunt was a writer, but they also knew he was no Ian Fleming.
-To the Georgetown set, there would always be something low-rent about men like Hunt—as well as William Harvey and David Morales.
-The CIA was a cold hierarchy.
-Men like this would never be invited for lunch with Allen Dulles at the Alibi Club or to play tennis with Dick Helms at the Chevy Chase Club.
-These men were indispensable—until they became expendable."

-Mexico, Guatemala, Japan, Uruguay and Cuba
+Mexico City

-Hunt became the OPC Station Chief in Mexico City in 1950, and recruited and supervised William F. Buckley Jr., who worked under Hunt in his OPC Station in Mexico during the period 1951–1952.
+In 1950, Hunt was appointed OPC Station Chief in Mexico City, where he recruited and supervised William F. Buckley Jr., who worked under Hunt in his OPC Station in Mexico from 1951 to 1952.
 Buckley and Hunt remained lifelong friends, and Buckley became godfather to Hunt's first three children.

 In Mexico, Hunt helped lay the framework for Operation PBFortune, later renamed Operation PBSuccess, the successful covert operation to overthrow Jacobo Árbenz, the democratically elected president of Guatemala.
-Hunt was assigned as Chief of Covert Action in Japan.
-He afterwards served as Chief of Station in Uruguay, (where he was noted by American diplomatic contemporary Samuel F. Hart for controversial working methods).
-Hunt would later say "What we wanted to do was to have a terror campaign, to terrify Arbenz particularly, to terrify his troops, much as the German Stuka bombers terrified the population of Holland, Belgium and Poland”.
+Hunt would later say, "What we wanted to do was to have a terror campaign, to terrify Arbenz particularly, to terrify his troops, much as the German Stuka bombers terrified the population of Holland, Belgium and Poland."

+Hunt was then assigned as Chief of Covert Action in Japan, and later as Chief of Station in Uruguay, where he was noted by American diplomatic contemporary Samuel F. Hart for controversial working methods.